 Coloma mushroomed into a town with some 10,000 people, and up went a schoolhouse, a general store, and a tin-roofed post office.
 These and other historic buildings are now protected as part of Marshall Gold Discovery State Historic Park.
 There’s an interesting Gold Discovery Museum, and kids can give gold-panning a try.
 Follow leafy trails along the river to find a shady picnic spot.
 Stick around for supper; dinners at Café Mahjaic, housed in an 1855 brick building in the even tinier nearby town of Lotus, are a wonder, with local ingredients shining in dishes such as free-range chicken roasted with shallots, bacon, and crimini mushrooms.

-It’s unbelievable but true: you can still wade into the shallows of the South Fork of the American River and find flecks of gold, just like the fortune-seeking ‘49ers did over a century and a half ago at Sutter’s Mill.
-One of the best places to do it is in Jamestown, one of California’s original Gold Rush towns.
-In fact, Jamestown has seen two separate gold rushes in its history: the first in 1849, and a second boom in the 1880s, when new ways of mining helped uncover more gold.
+It’s unbelievable but true: you can still wade into the shallows of the South Fork of the American River and find flecks of gold, just like the fortune-seeking pioneers first did over a century and a half ago.
+One of the best places to do this is in Jamestown, one of California’s original Gold Rush towns.

-To try your hand at prospecting; you don’t need much more than some simple tools, a why-not attitude, and a pair of water shoes or boots (old sneakers work fine, too).
-Shops around town sell gold pans—ask to be shown the special swirl technique that helps separate tiny bits of gold from worthless river silt.
-A small trowel can also help dig up river silt for panning.
-Admittedly, it’s hard to know what’s what in the bottom of your pan, especially with plenty of “fool’s gold,” technically worthless iron pyrite glittering in the bottom of your pan.
-For better luck—plus geological and historical trivia while you search and swirl—try panning with an outfitter.
+Try your hand at prospecting—shops around the town sell gold pans.
+Ask to be shown the special swirl technique that helps to separate tiny bits of gold from river silt.
+Admittedly, it is hard to know what’s what in the bottom of your pan, especially with plenty of 'fool’s gold' (technically worthless iron pyrite) glittering in the bottom of your pan.
+For better luck, plus geological and historical trivia while you search and swirl, try panning with a guide.

 Discovered by miners in 1851, this vertical chamber near Angels Camp is so massive it is the largest public cavern in California—big enough to hold the entire Statue of Liberty.
 Early visitors would climb into a large bucket and then be slowly lowered to the chamber’s floor.
 Nowadays, a spiral staircase provides easy access, or, if you prefer to get in touch with your inner Spiderman, consider rappelling the 165 feet/50 metres from the top of the chamber to the bottom.
 For intrepid explorers (prepare to belly crawl), a 2½-hour adventure tour delves into the cave’s deepest burrows, roughly 280 feet/85 metres below the floor of the main chamber, through narrow passageways with names like Meat Grinder, Pancake Squeeze, and Birth Canal.